phaze

 Bowl of yogurt and protein-rich toppings

 Body fat percent and total fat mass tell you the obvious story: how much of your body is fat, in absolute pounds and as a share.
-Healthy ranges are roughly 10 to 20 percent for men and 18 to 28 percent for women, with athletic ranges lower and the medically obese cutoff above 25 percent in men and 32 percent in women.
-Use the absolute fat-mass number, not just the percent, because losing fat while keeping lean mass changes the percent even when the lean number is steady.
+Healthy ranges are roughly 10 to 20 percent for men and 18 to 28 percent for women, with athletic ranges lower.
+Watch the absolute fat-mass number, not just the percent, because losing fat while keeping lean mass changes the percent even when the lean number is steady.

 Lean mass is the value to watch most carefully on a GLP-1.
 Total lean mass should hold or rise scan over scan if you are training and eating enough protein.
-A drop of more than a few pounds between scans is a yellow flag worth talking to your doctor about, especially if it pairs with low protein intake or no resistance work.
+A drop of more than a few pounds between scans is worth raising with your doctor, especially if it pairs with low protein intake or no resistance work.

 Bone density is reported as a T-score (compared to a healthy young adult) and a Z-score (compared to your age group).
-T-scores between -1.0 and +1.0 are normal, -1.0 to -2.5 is osteopenia, and below -2.5 is osteoporosis.
-A drift from +0.5 to -0.3 over a year on a GLP-1 is not osteoporosis, but it is a trend worth bringing to your doctor, especially if you are postmenopausal or have other risk factors.
+T-scores between -1.0 and +1.0 are typically considered normal, -1.0 to -2.5 is osteopenia, and below -2.5 is osteoporosis.
+A drift over a year on a GLP-1 is a trend worth bringing to your doctor, especially if you are postmenopausal or have other risk factors.

 Person stretching before a strength workout